yt-project/yt/doc/source/analyzing/analysis_modules/absorption_spectrum.rst

 Making the Spectrum
 ^^^^^^^^^^^^^^^^^^^

-Once all the lines and continuua are added, it is time to make a spectrum out of some light ray data.
+Once all the lines and continua are added, it is time to make a spectrum out of some light ray data.

 .. code-block:: python